szpeti00/joyfeli-website/src/en/index.md

             <div class="card-body">
               <h5 class="card-title text-uppercase text-center mb-4">Lifestyle Coaching</h5>
               <p class="card-text text-muted">
-                <strong>The power of behavior.</strong> Create healthy habits and discover the power of your behavior and inner motivation, so you can lead a sustainable, balanced life.
+                <strong>The power of behavior.</strong><br>Create healthy habits and discover the power of your behavior and inner motivation, so you can lead a sustainable, balanced life.
               </p>
             </div>
             <div class="card-footer text-center bg-white border-0">